malmarz/website/content/en/courses/350/poll-proj/part3.md

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
 weight: 50

-draft: true
+draft: false

 ---

 {{% callout note %}}
-This is an **optional** assignment.
+This is an **optional** assignment and will give you an opportunity to make up for your quiz and assignments grades.
- Due Date is <strong>Thursday Jan 6th before 10AM</strong>
+Due Date is <strong>Thursday Nov 23rd 2pm</strong>
 {{% /callout %}}

-## Requirements for This Assignments (50 pts)
+## Requirements for This Assignments

-- [ ] **(10 pts)** Create a view to create a poll that redirects you back to the poll list upon successful completion (Excluding the options, another view will be used to create them)
+- [ ] **(15 pts)** Create a view to create a poll that redirects you back to the poll list upon successful completion (Excluding the options, another view will be used to create them)
-- [ ] **(10 pts)** Create a view to add a single option to a poll.
-Link the view to the detailed view of the poll where the user can input the option details and hit submit to add it to the poll. (**Hint:** The optino creation view should redirect the user to the detailed poll view)
+- [ ] **(15 pts)** Create a view to add a single option to a poll.
+Link the view to the detailed view of the poll where the user can input the option details and hit submit to add it to the poll. (**Hint:** The option creation view should redirect the user to the detailed poll view)
-- [ ] **(20 pts)** Create a view that allows a user to submit their response to a poll.
+- [ ] **(30 pts)** Create a view that allows a user to submit their response to a poll.
-- [ ] **(10 pts)** Create a view that allows you to edit the poll question and title only.
+- [ ] **(15 pts)** Create a view that allows you to edit the poll question and title only.
 Upon successful completion the user should be redirected to the detailed poll view.

+### ReadMe.md
+- [ ] Update the readme file with a section to detail how work was ditributed.
+The section should include the following:
+    - Who was the project manager
+    - How work was distributed
+    - How the team collaborated
+    - Any other information you think is relevant to the project management process

 ### Bonus Tasks